pablof7z/bitcoin-book/chapters/01_intro.md

 And if you are anything like me and the hundreds of people I've helped *use* bitcoin, using bitcoin might lead you to some very interesting and, perhaps, metaphysical conclusions about the nature of money, value, wealth and languages.

-### Why understanding how to use bitcoin is fundamnetal for the investment thesis
+### Why understanding how to use bitcoin is fundamental for the investment thesis
 I get it.

 Every single person that looks at Bitcoin is interested in it's meteoric price appreciation.